- Sleep Products

 “Studies have documented sleep disparities among ethnic minority and socioeconomically disadvantaged individuals, and our findings are consistent with that.
 For socioeconomic status, we may need to consider the day-to-day stressors or challenges that these mothers are facing,” acknowledged Tu.
 “Mothers from lower socioeconomic households may be encountering additional stressors or financial hardships that could be affecting their sleep and/or parenting.”

 If people of color are systematically sleeping less because of systemic racism, this could influence their parenting and alter the life course of their children, creating further social inequality.
 If disadvantaged children are sleeping less, and consequently doing worse in school, their life course is also changed.
 Sleep is an incredibly important mechanism for producing and reproducing social inequality more broadly.

 Sleep inequality is a serious issue because it creates a vicious cycle, wherein socioeconomic factors contribute to people getting poorer sleep, and then that poorer sleep makes it harder for them to overcome their socioeconomic disadvantages.

-Clearly, sleep inequality is a complicated problem.
-Poverty and racism set people up for poor sleep, and that poor sleep makes their lives even more difficult.
+Clearly, sleep inequality is a complex problem.
+Inequality sets people up for poor sleep, and that poor sleep makes their lives even more difficult.
 Prior to these studies, we knew poverty, racism, and sleep deprivation were all issues affecting individual Americans.
 Now, we know that these issues in turn affect each other.
-Hopefully, with more education and awareness, our policy makers will make strides to improve these conditions.